admibrill/lingmo-wiki/docs/en/wiki/installation-guide.md

 ## *2* Download a Lingmo OS Image

 You can download a Lingmo OS image [here](https://lingmo.org/download).
 Make sure to save it to a memorable location on your PC!
-For this tutorial, we will use the LingmoOS 2.0 beta version which uses the new Lingmo installer that will be included in all future LingmoOS releases.
+For this tutorial, we will use Lingmo OS 2.1 which is the latest version.

 ![Lingmo OS ISO Download](../assets/installation-guide/1.webp)